Link Transifex with GitHub

 In case your localization process is already in progress, and your projects/resources have already been created in Transifex, you can still use the GitHub integration syncing your existing content stored in Transifex with your files hosted in GitHub.
 All you need to do is to execute the steps indicated in the previous section.

-Once the process is completed, you will notice that the slug of your TX resources are updated following the schema: slug = "filename-extension--<branch name>" where filename is the name of the file stored in GitHub, extension is the extension of the file, and <branch name> is the name of the GitHub branch you've selected while setting this integration up.
+Once the process is completed, you will notice that the slug of your TX resources are updated following the schema: slug = "directorystructure-filename-extension--<branch name>" where filename is the name of the file stored in GitHub, extension is the extension of the file, directorystructure is the full path of your github directory and <branch name> is the name of the GitHub branch you've selected while setting this integration up.

 - Let's assume that the source file with the filename android.xml is stored in GitHub and you have already uploaded it to Transifex.